valarnet/valarnet-blog/posts/cisco-silicon-one-chips-and-the-networking-landscape.md

 ---
-title: "Cisco Silicon One Chips and the Networking Landscape￼"
+title: "Cisco Silicon One Chips and the Networking Landscape"
 date: "2022-06-18"
 categories:
   - "valarnet"